santi-souza/stroke-eda-ml/README.md

   RMarkdown file that generates the Flexdashboard, providing an interactive interface for data exploration.

 - `stroke.csv`
-  You can download it from [Kaggle](https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset) if needed.
+  You can download it from [Kaggle](https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset).

 ## Setup and Usage